 Students attending Bridge Programs may receive a small stipend to compensate for loss of summer employment.
 Some programs may include a parent involvement component to give parents an opportunity to learn how to best support their student.
 Most programs create small cohorts of students to give them an opportunity to make connections and to bond with other students.
 Students are also given an opportunity to develop relationships on campus with mentors, advisors, members of the support community and others who may help them during the academic year.

 Students who attend Bridge Programs often evaluate the experience favorably.
 They enjoy the social aspects and appreciate the connections.
 They report higher levels of self-confidence as they begin their freshman year.
 One study has suggested that students’ first year GPA (grade point average) tends to be higher.

-If your student has the opportunity to attend a Summer Bridge Program at his chosen college, help him consider the option carefully.
+If your student has the opportunity to attend a Summer Bridge Program at their chosen college, help them consider the option carefully.
 It may provide an important and unique way to get a beneficial head start.